lineality/Online_Voting_Using_One_Time_Pads/README.md

 - outcome definitions
 - mixed?

+## algorithms, computation complexity, and sort-search in particular in coordinated decision tool software

 ### What is a balanced architecture between various factors?
 - centered decentered
 - private vs. accessible